-CHANDLER, AZ - Nov.
+CHANDLER, Ariz - Nov.
 13, 2018 - Dignity Health Chandler Regional Medical Center’s Nursery Intensive Care Unit (NICU) recently welcomed hundreds of former patients, many who weighed in under a pound at birth, for a superhero themed reunion picnic held in Chandler.

 The Chandler Regional NICU Reunion Picnic celebrated more than 500 patients born at the hospital and their families.
 Families and providers often develop close bonds after spending extended periods of time together.
 Many members of the NICU staff have spent more than 20 years working with these mini superheroes.